 The three protocols described in this document transport the various content, control and metadata that make up an ATSC 3.0 broadcast.
 As indicated in the introduction to Section 6, each of the protocols relies on the Common Tunneling Protocol (CTP) to hide various aspects of the individual protocol so that they may all be treated in a similar fashion when routing through a broadcast studio.
 The CTP shall encapsulate these various tunneled Streams into an RTP/UDP/IP Tunnel Stream based on SMPTE ST 2022-1 [8].
 SMPTE ST 2022-1, in turn, extends the RTP [6] protocol with Generic ECC Payload Format.
 RTCP and other control Streams are explicitly excluded by SMPTE ST 2022-1 ([8] Section 7.1, Paragraph 2).

 In addition to the constraints defined by [8], this document changes the definition of some of the standard RTP header fields to enable internal payload framing.
-The marker (M) bit, along with the repurposed SSRC_ID field, are defined herein to provided various signaling functions, including the packet_offset.
+The marker (M) bit, along with the repurposed SSRC field, are defined herein to provide various signaling functions, including the packet_offset.
 These fields and the payload framing mechanism for the Common Tunneling Protocol RTP header are described in Table 6.1.

-Table 6.1 RTP Header Field Definitions for Common Tunneling Protocol
+Table 6.1 RTP Header Field Definitions for CTP Tunnel Packets